We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Korean Lespedeza

-Korean lespedeza is a low growing warm season annual legume known for it's ability to tolerate acidic and low fertility soil.
-They do most of their growing in the months of July and August.
-Though not high yielding, Korean lespedeza is very highly palatable and does not cause bloat.
-Annual lespedeza is a small seeded annual legume.
-Korean lespedeza can be frost seeded or drilled into pastures in midwinter or early spring, emerging in summer, or similarly seeded into a growing wheat crop for a hay or pasture crop after wheat harvest.
+Korean lespedeza is a low growing, warm season, annual legume known for it's ability to tolerate acidic and low fertility soil.
+The plants do most of their growing in the months of July and August.
+Though not high yielding, Korean lespedeza is highly palatable and does not cause bloat.
+Korean lespedeza is small seeded and can be frost seeded or drilled into pastures in midwinter or early spring, emerging in summer.
+It can also be seeded into a growing wheat crop for a hay or pasture crop after wheat harvest.

 • Teff Grass (HayMaker) Teff Grass (HayMaker)